jdh8/blueberry-precision/src/wj/1C/COMP-1.md

 | 10--11 |  X  |  2♥   | 2♥  | 4♥  |
 |   FG   |  X  |   X   | 3♦  | 3♦  |

+1. Invitation is suspectible to interference.
+Therefore, invitation requires quick actions.
+2. To make best use of non-forcing 2♥, include weaker hands with longer or better suit.
+3. The direct 4♥ not only deters inferference but also splits the range of 3♦.

 | 1♣-(1♠)-3♦- | PRE 7+♥ or FG 6+♥ |
 |-------------|-------------------|
 | 3♥, 3NT     | P/C, 0--2♥